 - Don’t be afraid to say no to joining an event if you feel the social event might be too much to manage and deal with

-Take control of your social battery, the consumption is within your control
+- Take control of your social battery, you have agency over the battery, the consumption dial is within your control

 Rise Again Stronger